Axiomatic (short story collection): Reception

-Reviews
+The Guardian described the book as "Wonderful, mind-expanding stuff, and well written too."

 Danny Yee found that Axiomatic has "more original ideas ... than [he'd] seen in a science fiction collection for ages, and anyone who likes hard science fiction will revel in them."

 On the Epiphyte Book review website Christina Schulman wrote, "Egan's ideas stretch your head the way the better cyberpunk does, without cyberpunk's self-indulgent grime and alienation."

 Adaptations

 The production of a short film inspired by the story "Axiomatic" commenced in 2015, and the film was released online in October 2017.